Version: 2.1 | Last Updated: June 24, 2026

 The Blink Card operates in one of two modes: Funded Mode (currently active) or Credit Mode (not currently active).

-Blink will provide at least 30 days' notice before activating Credit Mode, in accordance with Section 18.
-You may close your Account before Credit Mode takes effect if you do not wish to be subject to the Credit Mode terms.
+Blink will provide at least 30 days’ notice before activating Credit Mode, in accordance with Section 18.
+You may close your Card before Credit Mode takes effect if you do not wish to be subject to the Credit Mode terms.

 Your Spending Limit is generally set by Blink.
 The Issuer may additionally set spending limits on each Card or an aggregate spending limit across all Cards, at its sole discretion.
 Spending limits are dynamic and may be modified at any time with or without notice to you, including temporary increases or decreases or reducing spending limits to $0.
 Any authorized Charge or Fee on a Card may reduce your Spending Limit by a corresponding amount.